 Can I set up an anonymous Dutch BV?

 Certain Dutch structures can indeed maintain privacy.
 In this regard please see your options related to the creation of Dutch Foundation and nominee directors.
-Foreign investors can also choose to exercise ownership of their Dutch BV through an offshore company.

 Why should I incorporate a Dutch BV?